Skip to main content

 Regular Season

-NFL Week 1 to Trade Deadline
+NFL Week 1 through Week 17

-Late Season
+Late Season and Playoffs

-Trade Deadline to Week 17
+Trade deadline through Week 17

-• FAAB waivers continue
+• FAAB waivers continue processing through the end of the season

-• Playoffs begin (default: Week 15 for 10+ teams)
+• Playoffs begin

 Cycle Repeats